stonepros/stone/doc/rados/troubleshooting/log-and-debug.rst

 ``mds debug scatterstat``

-:Description: Ceph will assert that various recursive stat invariants are true
+:Description: Stone will assert that various recursive stat invariants are true
               (for developers only).

 :Type: Boolean